 Lung cancer is the number one cause of cancer deaths in both women and men.
 In women it will cause more deaths than breast and ovarian cancer combined.
 As with most cancers, lung cancer is curable when detected at an early stage.
 The problem is that the tumors often do not cause any symptoms until they have spread, either to lymph nodes or other parts of the body.

-The Nebraska Medical Center is fortunate to have an entire team of physicians and nurses focused on the care of lung cancer patients.
+Nebraska Medicine is fortunate to have an entire team of physicians and nurses focused on the care of lung cancer patients.
 This team typically consists of a thoracic surgeon, medical oncologist, radiation oncologist and pulmonologist, all with a devoted interest in the management of cancer.
 The team is also supported by surgical, head and neck, orthopedic and neurosurgical cancer specialists who provide additional expertise in the management of very complicated cases.

 - National Comprehensive Cancer Network (NCCN)